-- Cheek fillers are dermal fillers that add definition and volume to the cheeks and refine the jawline for a rejuvenated appearance
+- Cheek fillers are dermal fillers that can add definition and volume to the cheeks and refine the jawline for a rejuvenated appearance

-- The best cheek fillers are hyaluronic acid (HA)-based formulas like Juvederm and Restylane.
+- The best cheek fillers are hyaluronic acid fillers such as Juvederm and Restylane

-- HA-based cheek fillers can easily be reversed in the event of unsatisfactory results.
+- Hyaluronic acid fillers can easily be reversed if results are unsatisfactory

-- Some synthetic dermal fillers add more volume than HA and have longer-lasting results.
+- Some synthetic dermal fillers add more fullness and have longer-lasting results

-If you want to add volume to sunken cheeks, redefine cheekbones, smooth the appearance of wrinkles and fill in depressed acne scars, facial fillers can be a cosmetic treatment to help you achieve the look you want.
+If you want to add volume to sunken cheeks, redefine cheekbones, smooth the appearance of wrinkles and fill in depressed acne scars, facial fillers can be a cosmetic treatment to help you achieve the look you desire.
 A number of dermal filler materials are available that deliver a range of results, depending on your aesthetic goals.

 Best fillers for the cheek area